dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-06-economic-framework-for-ab-testing.md

 author: "Andrew Mehrmann"
 date: "January 11, 2020"
 output: html_document
-tags: programeval
+tags: causal
 ---

----

 This post is Part Three of a three-part series on Randomized Controlled Trials (RCTs) with an emphasis on A/B testing.
-Other articles in this series are []() and []().
+Other articles in this series are [Rethinking A/B Testing](/2020/01/09/rethinking-ab-testing.html) and [A/B Tests that Make Sense](/2020/01/10/ab-tests-make-sense.html).

-Additionally, this post is a work in progress, and represents the boundary of my thinking about Bayesian A/B testing.
-The mathematical notation is used to help convey my point, but the equations below should not be confused with statements of truth.
-Please consider any thoughts contained herein as "experimental," pardon my pun, and please send me any feedback or corrections.

 ---